 About the Author

-Steve Miller is Korea’s best-known travel video blogger.
-His videos have been viewed over 3 million times and seen on major international media outlets in Korea, France, the Philippines, Thailand, and CNNGo.
-In addition to sharing his entertaining and informative videos, he writes for various Korean Tourism publications and shares travel advice on Korea’s domestic and international radio outlets.
+Steve Miller, the QiRanger, is Korea’s best-known travel video blogger-journalist.
+His videos have been viewed by millions and seen on media outlets in throughout the word.
+In addition to sharing his entertaining and informative videos, he writes about life abroad and releases a popular podcast.
+Steve appears regularly on international radio stations, talking about travel, Korean culture and East Asian news.
+He’s also appeared on Arirang Television sharing unique aspects of Korean life.

 The Korea Blog is an open communication space that will encourage comments and feedback.
 We welcome all your constructive ideas.
 Korea.net reserves the right to edit or remove contents, including blog posts, comments, images and video clips without notice if they are deemed to contravene Korean law, be sexist, racist or otherwise discriminatory or .. [more]